hammerheim-game/hammerheim-rules/5-warbands.md

 the wrath of a Sister Superior.
 Profile M WS BS S T W I A Ld
 4 4 3 3 3 1 3 1 7
-Weapons/Armour: A Sister Superior may be equipped with weapons and armour chosen from the Sisters of Sigmar Equipment list.
+Weapons/Armor: A Sister Superior may be equipped with weapons and armor chosen from the Sisters of Sigmar Equipment list.
 Skills: The Sister Superiors may choose from Combat, Academic, Strength, & Speed when he gains a new skill.
 In